-I fitted the tough Gumotex skeg to my Grabner Amigo IK (right) and at sea used it all the time.
-But on the shallow Spey (left) that boat didn’t handle well without a skeg, possibly a tailwind pushed the back around.
-It was really quite annoying as a few years earlier my broadly similar Sunny managed the Spey fine, so it clearly varies from boat to boat.
+I fitted the Gumotex plastic skeg to my Grabner Amigo IK (above) and at sea used it all the time.
+But on the shallow River Spey (below) this boat didn’t handle at all well without a skeg, possibly because the the tailwind pushed the high stern around.
+It was really quite annoying because a few years earlier my broadly similar Sunny managed the Spey fine without a skeg, so skeg-free tracking clearly varies from boat to boat.

-It’s good to learn the technique of going straight without a skeg.
-Fix your eyes on a tree or marker on a distant bank and paddle as gently as you like towards it, not looking away and keeping the nose of the boat in line with the marker.
+It’s good to learn the technique before you need to: fix your eyes on a tree or marker on a distant bank and paddle as gently as you like towards it, not looking away and keeping the nose of the boat in line with the marker.
 By using very light strokes you’ll see it can be done if it’s not too windy when again, a skeg helps with tracking (going straight).